Post-editing of machine translation output

 - Full post-editing, which is ideal for sensitive documents or texts that are going to be published.

-At CPSL, we take post-editing very seriously.
-Our CEO, Livia Florensa, was the architect of the ISO 18587:2017 standard, which defines the processes and requirements for human post-editing of machine-translated output.
+At CPSL, we take post-editing very seriously, being the architect of the ISO 18587:2017 standard, which defines the processes and requirements for human post-editing of machine-translated output.
 We work with teams of post-editors who are native speakers of the target language and have experience in the subject matter of the text and specific training and experience in post-editing.
 What’s more, we invite them to help us train and evaluate our translation engines so that we can leverage their valuable linguistic knowledge and achieve the best possible results.

 Our post-editors, who work in the strictest confidence, edit machine translation output in work environments that enable assisted-translation tools to be integrated with glossaries.
 This allows us to ensure consistency with past translations and with the specific terminology required.